HallaSurvivor/Blog/_posts/2023-03-22-quick-model-cats-application.md

-As long as we're giving little life updates, I'm going to two conferences next week: The ASL general meeting in Irvine (where I'll get to hang out with other logicians again!) as well as a geometric group theory conference at UC Riverside.
+As long as we're giving little life updates, I'm going to two conferences next week: The ASL general meeting in Irvine (where I'll get to hang out with other logicians again!
+Actually, one of my best friends [Pedro Marun][10] is giving a talk on Tuesday, which I'm looking forward to) as well as a geometric group theory conference at
+UC Riverside.
 I'm going to have to split my time between the two conferences, since they perfectly overlap, but I really want to go to both.
 Thankfully Irvine and Riverside are only a 2 hour trainride apart!